Preheat the oven to 350 degrees F.

 Butter an 8-by-12-inch casserole dish (or 8-to-10-cup capacity casserole).
 Combine the collard greens with cream sauce and transfer to the casserole.
 Top with the cheese and french-fried onions.
 Bake, uncovered, until the cheese begins to brown, 15 to 20 minutes.

-Recipe courtesy Justin and Diane Fourton, Pecan Lodge
+Recipe courtesy of Justin and Diane Fourton, Pecan Lodge